 Contingent Liabilities Definition

-These liabilities will be like if a person X obtains a loan from the Bank and Y is signed as a guarantee for that loan and the bank will release the funds on the basis of that guarantee, if the person X fails to repay the loan than the guarantee Y has to pay it, this, in turn, is referred to as contingent liability.
+These liabilities will be like if a person X obtains a loan from the Bank and Y is signed as a guarantee for that loan and the bank will release the funds based on that guarantee if the person X fails to repay the loan than the guarantee Y has to pay it, this, in turn, is referred to as contingent liability.
 They are generally not recognized as financial assetsFinancial AssetsFinancial assets are investment assets whose value derives from a contractual claim on what they represent.
 These are liquid assets because the economic resources or ownership can be converted into a valuable asset such as cash. or liabilities on the balance sheet before the conditions are met.

 #1 – Potential Lawsuits

-Potential lawsuits arise when an individual gives the guarantee on the other person’s behalf when the actual person or individual fails to pay that the person who gave the guarantee must pay the money.
+Potential lawsuits arise when an individual gives the guarantee on the other person’s behalf when the actual person or individual fails to pay that the person who provided the guarantee must pay the money.

 #2 – Product Warranty

 When a product is manufactured and ready to sell than some companies give product warranty, i.e., a minimum guarantee for a certain period and when the product fails to perform within the warranty period than the product has to be replaced or repaired by the company which is a liability to the company.